TransDigm price target raised to $1,500 from $1,440 at KeyBanc

-KeyBanc raised the firm’s price target on TransDigm (TDG) to $1,500 from $1,440 and keeps an Overweight rating on the shares as part of a broader research note on the Aerospace sector.
-The firm notes slowing order rates and the onset of inventory accumulation following “nearly unabated” positive momentum over the last three years.
-Keybanc adds however that it is “confident” on the prolonged tightness within the Aerospace and Defense aftermarket and strength in Space & Defense sector.
+KeyBanc raised the firm’s price target on TransDigm (TDG) to $1,500 from $1,440 and keeps an Overweight rating on the shares.
+Post the firm’s analysis, including its proprietary Q3 Plane Chain survey of aerospace suppliers, KeyBanc is adjusting its expectations for aero-centric suppliers under coverage to reflect slowing order rates and the onset of inventory accumulation after nearly unabated positive momentum over the last three years.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>